Rodi26/bookverse-helm/charts/platform/README.md

 ## Environments

-- Environment overlays are provided: `values-dev.yaml`, `values-qa.yaml`, `values-staging.yaml`, `values-prod.yaml`.
+- This demo uses a PROD-only overlay: `values-prod.yaml`.
-- Argo CD Applications in `bookverse-demo-assets/gitops/apps/*/platform.yaml` reference this chart and corresponding value files.
+- Argo CD Applications reference this chart with `values-prod.yaml` only.

 ## Notes